vivianliang/vivianliang/README.md

 ## About me

 My name is Vivian.
 I'm an engineer and carpenter at [eggybytes](https://github.com/eggybytes).
 We talk about computers at [eggybits.com](eggybits.com/) 🍳.
-Secret of the day: we own the means of production.
+Secret of the day: engineers own the means of production.

 ## Current Technology